 Assessment that provides information on students’ learning strengths builds confidence and increases achievement.

 Too often, students get feedback on all they are doing wrong or their deficits.
 Assessment, at its best, provides information to students on their strengths.
 When learners gain insight into what they know and can do, it builds their confidence.
 Strength-based feedback signals to students that you see their potential and that you believe in them.
-This sense that someone believes in you and a genuine feeling of confidence are the foundational elements to achieving at high levels.
+This sense that someone believes in you and has a genuine feeling of confidence in you provide the foundational elements to achieving at high levels.
 Any given strategy will work or not work in the moment.
-It is students’ confidence and perceptions of the possibility of their achievement that will make or break that strategy.
+It is students’ confidence and perceptions of the possibility of their achievement that make or break that strategy.

-Remember a moment when you were confident?
+Remember that moment when you were confident?
 There’s a sense of optimism that makes anything seem possible.
 I’ll spend hours thinking and working on something when I am confident.
 On the flipside, when I’m feeling unsure, it takes a tremendous amount of effort to dig in and persevere.

 When students are more confident, they will achieve at higher levels (Brookhart, 2013).

 When students are more confident, they will be more open to feedback that helps them improve (Brookhart, 2013).

 When students are more confident, it fosters a sense of possibility (Brookhart, 2013).

 When students experience strength-based feedback, they will begin to see how to provide others’ strength-based feedback.
 Students get most of their feedback from peers, and Hattie (2009) indicates that much of it is inaccurate.
 With a focus on strength-based feedback and specifically teaching learners how to provide feedback, it has great potential to be more accurate and have a positive impact on learning.
 Peer feedback is one aspect of classroom that contributes to a culture of learning when students provide more accurate and useful feedback to their peers (Andrade, 2013).